 More likes!
 More shares!
 More tags!
 Utilizing social channels, like Facebook, Instagram, TikTok and Pinterest are simple and affordable ways to show what you do and remind customers to choose you from hundreds, even thousands, of other options.
+Feel free to review our blog post outlining how to use social media marketing for restaurants to shed more light on this path. “

 Here are our top 10 social tips for whetting customers’ appetites, turning them into brand ambassadors, and keeping them coming back for more.